psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 From the evidence of the rimes /j/, yte and ee, y, Treichel (op. cit.
 374) sets the date of composition at not earlier than the beginning of the fifteenth century.

 ```

+*For `Sir Amadace` [[synopsis](https://middleenglishromance.org.uk/mer/50)], see [Three early English metrical romances, John Robson, 1842](https://archive.org/details/trent_0116401961861/page/26/mode/2up), the introduction to which states: "Sir Amadace was published by Weber in the third volume of his Metrical Romances (1810) from a manuscript, supposed unique, in the Advocates’ Library at Edinburgh, — which he says was probably written by a monk at the end of the fifteenth century".
+In passing, I note [`Sir Isumbras`](https://middleenglishromance.org.uk/mer/58) might also be interesting to tell..
+As might [`Sir Gowther`](https://middleenglishromance.org.uk/mer/57).*

 As you might expect, McKnight's version of the poem also provides a critical review, rich in annotations: